 5. Use big and clear images

-Images are a critical part of any eCommerce website because they help customers make buying decisions.
+Images are a critical part of any eCommerce website because they let customers know exactly what the item looks like.

 Potential buyers need to be able to see what they are paying for.
 This is why it’s recommended to add photos of items from all angles, especially if your items look drastically different depending on their position.